Course Outline

 Format:

 You will sit a 2-hour exam based on the learning materials given in the course.
 The exam will be held under official exam conditions in a centralised exam venue.
 The exam will comprise multiple choice and short-answer questions.
-Online quizzes and short-answer questions will be provided from each week's learning materials to help you prepare the end of semester exam.
+Online quizzes and short-answer questions will be provided from each week's learning materials to help you prepare the end of trimester exam.
 You are strongly encouraged to complete all of the online quizzes and short-answer questions.

 Criteria: